nickschw2/MONET/README.md

-# MOderated NEutron Transport (MONET)
+# MOderated NEutron Target (MONET)

-This simulation suite is designed to investigate neutron moderation strategies for producing low-energy neutrons (<1 MeV) that can react with <sup>171</sup>Tm through radiative capture at the National Ignition Facility (NIF).
+This simulation suite is designed to investigate neutron moderation target strategies for producing low-energy neutrons (<1 MeV) that can react with <sup>171</sup>Tm through radiative capture at the National Ignition Facility (NIF).

 ## Overview